 What are Forex Brokers?

-Brokers, short for brokerages, are legal entities that place your trades for you on the currency market.
+Forex Brokers are legal entities that place your trades for you on the currency market.
 Forex brokers take your order and execute it, and then close the trades for you when you or your platform indicates.
-To learn more about the basics of trading, read our article on what is Forex trading?
+To learn more about the basics of trading and what your broker can help you with, read our article on what is Forex trading?

 Are Forex Brokers Regulated?